the-kido/cs-notes/content/CSCA48 (C Lang)/printf.md

 ### Decimal points and whole number points
 - It rounds
 - it's weird
-- he goes over it in the pi example.
 - strange times.

 Remember that pi question in week 1 lecture notes?
 Well there is this convenient notation to only print out x number of characters of a variable.